Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 #### Success Response

-- Code: `201`: Application is removed from using the data discovery ruleset.
+- Code: `201`: Application is removed from using the app discovery ruleset.

   Content: